vegaprotocol/documentation/versioned_docs/version-v0.73/tutorials/proposals/referral-program-proposal.md

 </Tabs>

 ## Voting
 All proposals are voted on by the community.

+Building support is down to you.
+Share your proposal in the [_Governance_ section ↗](https://community.vega.xyz/c/governance) on the Vega community forum.
+You may also wish to share on [Discord ↗](https://vega.xyz/discord).

 To vote, community members need, at a minimum, the larger of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.referralProgram.minVoterBalance" formatter="governanceToken" suffix="tokens" hideName={true} /> or <NetworkParameter frontMatter={frontMatter} formatter="governanceToken" param="spam.protection.voting.min.tokens" suffix="tokens" hideName={true} /> associated to their Vega key.

 Your proposal will need [participation](../../concepts/governance.md#how-the-outcome-is-calculated) of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.referralProgram.requiredParticipation" formatter="percent" hideName={true} /> and a majority of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.referralProgram.requiredMajority" formatter="percent" hideName={true} />, so having community support is essential.